Shahidj46/EmployeeManagement/README.md

 -- Project Overview --

-This is a complete android project.
-That is related with Student Marks Management System.
+This is a complete spring boot project that is related Employee management system.
-With this application we add student , subject and calculate any student total marks and avarage marks according subject.
+There is six separate module and every module has own activity. .
+Admin can add department , employee, salary etc. Employee can apply for leave and admin can approve leave permission.
+Employee can check attendence and salary.

-Tools and technologies used - Java, Android Studio, SQLight Database, Java Xml.
+Tools and Technologies used - springBoot, thymeleaf, Hibernate, mysql , Javascript, Html5, Css3, Bootstrap